thenaterhood/thenaterhood.github.io/causes/net-neutrality.md

 # Why Should I Care?
 Net neutrality means that no matter what, you have the same access to information as everyone else.
 It also means that it's easy to make your own voice heard online no matter who you are or what your beliefs are.

+Telecoms should not control what you can see - especially since they own their own media networks.
+Net neutrality makes sure they don't.

 _Improve this page.
-Report errors and suggest improvements by using the contact links in the sidebar, or [by submitting an issue](https://gitlab.com/thenaterhood/thenaterhood.gitlab.io/issues)._
+Fact check me, report errors, and suggest improvements [here]({{site.url}}/factcheck)._

 ## Articles on this site